-- 2. Presence of water flow patterns: Due to the wide slope range associated with this site, water flow patterns will vary from barely observable on sites with slopes of <9% from broken and irregular in appearance to continuous on slopes >25%. - 3.
-Number and height of erosional pedestals or terracettes: Not evident on slopes <9%.
-Erosional pedestals will be present with terracettes present at debris dams on slopes >9%. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 20 to 35%. - 5.
-Number of gullies and erosion associated with gullies: Active gullies restricted to concentrated water flow patterns. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: Minimal to nonexistent. - 7.
-Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement occurs on slopes <9%.
-Litter movement does occur on slopes >25%. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Plant cover and litter is at 65% or greater of soil surface and maintains soil surface integrity.
-Stability class anticipated to be 5.0 or greater.
+1. Number and extent of rills: Rare to nonexistent.
+Where present, short and widely spaced.
+2. Presence of water flow patterns: Barely observable.
+3. Number and height of erosional pedestals or terracettes: Rare to nonexistent.

+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 0-30%.

-Soil surface structure and SOM content (include type of structure and A-horizon colo and thickness): Soil data is limited for this site.
-Soil OM of 1 to 2% is expected.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 75% grasses, 15% forbs, and 10% shrubs.
-Plant canopy, very slow to moderately slow infiltration rates, the amount of bare ground, and steepness of slopes results in a naturally high runoff rate on slopes of >25%.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer would be expected except for the naturally occurring rooting restriction (bedrock or decomposing shale) at 10 to 20 inches.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greate than, greater than, and equal to): Dominant: Mid-stature bunch grasses Sub-dominant: mid-stature rhizomatous grasses short stature grasses/grasslikes Other: shrubs forbs Additional:
+5. Number of gullies and erosion associated with gullies: Active gullies should not be present.
+6. Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent.
+7. Amount of litter movement (describe size and distance expected to travel): Herbaceous and large woody litter not expected to move.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil Stability Index ratings range from 2 (interspaces) to 6 (under plant canopy), but average values should be 3.5 or greater.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Currently no soil series are correlated to this ecological site.
+Soil Organic Matter of less than 3% is expected.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 45-75% grasses, 10% forbs, and 15-45% shrubs.
+Evenly distributed plant canopy (50-75%) and litter plus moderate infiltration rates result in minimal runoff.
+Basal cover is typically less than 10% and marginally affects runoff on this site.
+Surface rock fragments of 5-30% provide stability to the site, but reduce infiltration.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 800 -1200 lb/ac (1000 lb/ac average); Metric: 896-1344 kg/ha (1120 kg/ha average). - 16.
-Potential invasive (including noxious) species (native and non-native).
+Dominant: Mid-size, cool season bunchgrasses Sub-dominant: perennial shrubs Other: perennial forbs cool season rhizomatous grasses = short cool season bunchgrasses Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence, typically associated with shrub component.
+14. Average percent litter cover (%) and depth (in): Litter ranges from 15-20% of total canopy measurement with total litter (including beneath the plant canopy) from 50-80% expected.
+Herbaceous litter depth typically ranges from 3-10mm.
+Woody litter can be up to a couple inches (4-6 cm).
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 450 -950 lb/ac (700 lb/ac average); Metric 504- 1064 kg/ha (784 kg/ha average).
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: As this site deteriorates species such as rhizomatous wheatgrasses, bluegrasses, and big sagebrush will increase.
-Annual forbs and grasses such as cheatgrass will invade. - 17.
-Perennial plant reproductive capability: All species are capable of reproducing, except in drought years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 50% is the most common indicator of a threshold being crossed.
+Bluegrasses, black sagebrush, and three-tip sagebrush are common increasers.
+Annual weeds such as cheatgrass and mustards are common invasive species in disturbed sites.
+17. Perennial plant reproductive capability: All species are capable of reproducing, except in extreme drought years.